piplewis/pais/README.md

 # pais
-Pip's Arch install script - work in porogress.
+Pip's Arch install script - work in progress.
 Does what I need, edit as you feel.

 Forked Doc10's code and added what I needed too.